Fusion-Lightguns/Fusion-Light-Gun/README.md

      - See DIY/Build It/"Gun Name" for DIY Instructions.

-     - Batocera devs have a Fusion Fury now and making it "Plug N Play"
+     - Batocera devs have a Fusion Fury now and making it "Plug N Play" for Batocera v39

 # Features